Belgian police shoot, wound knife-wielding assailant

-BRUSSELS (AP) — Belgian police have shot and injured a man after he attacked one of the officers with a knife in a northern neighborhood of the capital city, Brussels.
+BRUSSELS (AP) — Belgian police shot and injured a man who attacked one of the officers with a knife on Monday in a northern neighborhood of the capital city, Brussels.

-Brussels police spokeswoman Ilse Van De Keere said Monday that “the man attacked one of our colleagues with a knife.”
+“The man attacked one of our colleagues with a knife,” slightly wounding the officer on the head, said Brussels police spokeswoman Ilse Van De Keere.

 Van De Keere said that a second officer shot the attacker and “seriously wounded him.”
+She said that the full details of the incident were not immediately clear.

-She said that the full details of the incident were not yet clear.
+A local resident, who would only identify himself as Aziz, told The Associated Press that he heard at least two shots.

 Most Read Nation & World Stories